Lanceky/35-Algorithms/Beginnner Level Algorithms/Window_Sliding_Technique/README.md

 2. Slide the window one element at a time.
 3. At each step, subtract the element that is left behind and add the new element.
 4. Keep track of the maximum sum encountered.

+Real-Life Analogy: The Ice Cream Shop Line 🍦

+Imagine you own an ice cream shop, and every day, a line of customers forms outside.
+Each customer has a certain amount of money they’re willing to spend.
+Problem:

+You want to find the 3 consecutive customers (window size k = 3) whose combined spending is the highest possible so you can offer them a group discount.
+How Sliding Window Works:

+    First Group (Window):

+        Customers: [$2, $1, $5]

+        Total: $2 + $1 + $5 = $8

+        Current max: $8

+    Slide the Window Forward:

+        Move right: Drop $2 (leftmost), add $1 (new rightmost).

+        New group: [$1, $5, $1]

+        Total: $1 + $5 + $1 = $7

+        Max is still $8.

+        Drop $1, add $3.

+        New group: [$5, $1, $3]

+        Total: $5 + $1 + $3 = $9

+        New max! → $9

+    Final Result:

+        The best group is [$5, $1, $3] with a total of $9.

+Why This Works?

+    Efficiency: Instead of recalculating the sum every time (like counting cash from scratch), you just:

+        Subtract the leftmost customer’s cash (who left the window).

+        Add the new customer’s cash (who entered the window).

+    Real-World Parallel:

+        Like a security camera tracking the busiest 3-minute segment in a store.

+        Or a fitness tracker measuring your highest 10-step speed during a run.